Experimental Thermal Fluid Dynamics

 - understanding and predictability of accident sequences in nuclear safety research.

 Life Cycle Assessment,

 Energy and resource efficient processes

-Energy-intensive processes of chemical and thermal process engineering can be made more efficient by process intensification.
+Energy-intensive industrial processes can be made more efficient via process intensification.
 For this purpose, a fundamental cross-scale process understanding is just as important as the development and application of modern simulation tools and measurement methods.

 Nuclear reactor safety

-Our experimental work is focused on fundamental contributions to the assessment of accident scenarios in nuclear power plants, the analyses of passive safety systems and development of methods for monitoring of nuclear reactors and waste storage facilities.
+Our experimental work is focused on fundamental contributions to the assessment of accident scenarios in nuclear power plants, the analyses of core thermal hydraulics and passive safety systems and development of methods for monitoring of nuclear reactors and waste storage facilities.

 The development of models and the validation of numerical calculation methods for multiphase flow processes require experimental data with high spatial and temporal resolution.
 Experimental studies are carried out by our department at the pilot plants TOPFLOW and TOPFLOW+.